kglazunov/Ansible/ssh-users-from-csv/README.md

-###### Create users from csv file and add permissions to /etc/sudoers if needed and send email with credentials.
+**Create users from csv file via Ansible and add permissions to /etc/sudoers if needed and send email with credentials.**
-###### Once generated password will be applied on each host from csv and stored as plaintext in the credentials/$username$/sshpassword.txt
+**Once generated password will be applied on each host from csv and stored as plaintext in the credentials/$username$/sshpassword.txt**

 **Examples from the users.csv:**
 ```